Postal problems could continue despite suspension of policies blamed for mail delays

-“Usually I order it online and I don’t have any trouble,” said Beach, an U.S. Navy veteran who lives in Gaylord, Mich.
+“Usually I order it online, and I don’t have any trouble,” said Beach, a Navy veteran who lives in Gaylord, Mich.
 “But the way the mail is these days, you don’t know when you’re going to get your stuff.”

-The political heat of the summer of 2020 -- filled with worries about mail-in voting -- has thrown the Postal Service into crisis.
-The agency’s reputation, the best of any federal agency, is now at stake as Americans grow louder in their frustration over delayed prescriptions, late bills and undelivered packages, along with fears of alleged political interference by a new Republican postmaster general and President Trump, compromising not just everyday mail but mail-in ballots this fall.
+The political heat of the summer of 2020 — filled with worries about mail-in voting — has thrown the Postal Service into crisis.
+The agency’s reputation, the best of any federal agency, is now at stake as Americans more loudly voice their frustration about delayed prescriptions, late bills and undelivered packages, along with fears of alleged political interference by a new Republican postmaster general and President Trump, compromising not just everyday mail but also mail-in ballots this fall.

 Reports of postal problems surged in recent weeks and appeared to run from rural routes in the nation’s heartland to cities up and down both coasts.
 Antidepressants suddenly held up in the mail for nine days on Long Island.
-A roof warranty claim in California that failed to reach its destination in time.
-Complaints have poured into politicians; U.S. Sen. Bob Casey’s (D-Pa.) office said this week it’s received more than 15,000 letters about mail delivery concerns.
+A roof warranty claim in California that did not reach its destination in time.
+Complaints have poured in to politicians.
+The office of Sen. Robert P. Casey Jr. (D-Pa.) office said this week that it has received more than 15,000 letters about mail delivery concerns.

 “We’re getting horrible reports out there,” said Mark Dimondstein, president of the American Postal Workers Union.
 “It’s very discouraging.”

-The question now is whether the problems will abate after the new Postmaster General, Louis DeJoy, suspended on Tuesday a series of actions the Postal Service was undertaking, from removing mail sorting machines to limiting overtime, that had been blamed for exacerbating delays.
+The question now is whether the problems will abate after Louis DeJoy, the new postmaster general, suspended on Tuesday actions the Postal Service was undertaking, including removing mail sorting machines and limiting overtime, that had been blamed for exacerbating delays.

 But it’s not clear how much of a difference the moves will make.

-According to private data, this summer’s mail woes so far appear to be only slightly worse than last year -- and the delivery may be more related to the covid-19 pandemic.
+According to private data, this summer’s mail woes appear to be only slightly worse than they were last year — and the delivery may be more related to the coronavirus pandemic.
 From July 1 through Aug.
-15 -- the period when DeJoy’s new policies were going into effect -- 31 percent of mail was late, compared to the 26.5 percent from January to June, according to GrayHair Software, a leading provider of mail tracking data.
+15 — the period when DeJoy’s new policies were going into effect — 31 percent of mail was late, compared with the 26.5 percent from January to June, according to GrayHair Software, a leading provider of mail tracking data.

-And so far this year overall 27 percent of tracked mail was considered late, compared to 23 percent over the same period in 2019.
-But delivery woes were worse in the first part of 2020 -- just as the pandemic hit -- than during the summer so far, when compared to the same periods last year.
+And this year, 27 percent of tracked mail was considered late, compared with 23 percent over the same period in 2019.
+But delivery woes were worse in the first part of 2020 — just as the pandemic hit — than during the summer, when compared with the same periods last year.

-GrayHair Software is one of the companies that tracks the speed of U.S. mail using “intelligent mail” bar codes on many letters and packages, providing detailed data on the movement from drop-off to delivery for the majority of mail traffic, including bank statements, nonprofit solicitations and retail catalogs.
+GrayHair Software is one of the companies that tracks the speed of U.S. mail using “intelligent mail” bar codes on many letters and packages, providing detailed data on the movement from drop-off to delivery for the majority of mail traffic, including bank statements, nonprofit solicitations and retail catalogues.

 The average delay for late mail is one to two days, the company said.

-Barcode tracking is considered by many mail-dependent businesses to be more sensitive and up to date than the Postal Service’s own on-time performance data, which in its most-recent release showed a long-running decline in on-time mail through June 30.
+Bar code tracking is considered by many mail-dependent businesses to be more sensitive and up to date than the Postal Service’s own on-time performance data, which in its most recent release showed a long-running decline in on-time mail through June 30.

 “There doesn’t appear to be a systemic problem,” said Angelo Anagnostopoulos, vice president of postal affairs for GrayHair Software.

-The problem might appear to be dramatically worsening because people are suddenly paying close attention to it, Anagnostopoulos said.
+The problem may appear to be significantly worsening because people are suddenly paying close attention to it, he said.

-“We can say with surety we have not seen a systemic degradation in service,” added an official with another mail tracking firm, Intelisent, who requested anonymity to discuss internal data.
+“We can say with surety we have not seen a systemic degradation in service,” added an official with another mail tracking firm, Intelisent, who spoke on the condition of anonymity to discuss internal data.

-Other key trade groups, prescription delivery companies and organizations that depend on timely delivery of the mail also say that they have not noticed a dramatic deterioration in mail service.
+Other key trade groups, prescription delivery companies and organizations that depend on timely delivery of the mail also say that they have not noticed a major deterioration in mail service.

 The mail-tracking data underscores the fragility of the nation’s trust in the Postal Service, and how even scattered reports of postal problems can shape public perceptions.
 Even if most mail-in ballots this fall are delivered without a hitch, the slightest problem, in a swing state, could throw the nation into a crisis.

-Such concerns intensified after DeJoy, a top Trump ally, was tapped as postmaster general earlier this year.
+Such concerns intensified after DeJoy, a top Trump ally, became postmaster general earlier this year.
 DeJoy this summer took actions described as getting the agency on firmer financial footing, including limiting overtime, post office hours, extra delivery trips and other steps the service had traditionally taken to ensure timely delivery.

-Trump has acknowledged he is seeking to limit the ability of the Postal Service to deliver ballots this fall.
+Trump has acknowledged that he is seeking to limit the Postal Service’s ability to deliver ballots this fall.

-Facing public outcry, congressional scrutiny and lawsuits by states, the Postal Service announced Tuesday it is suspending cost-cutting moves until at least after the November election.
+Facing public outcry, congressional scrutiny and lawsuits by states, the Postal Service announced Tuesday that it is suspending cost-cutting moves until at least after the November election.

 The Postal Service faced other pandemic-related problems.
 The agency warned in April that covid-19 would cause priority mail’s two- to three-day service commitment to be extended to up to four days.
 In May, an outbreak temporarily closed a mail facility in Denver that services Colorado and Wyoming.
 More than 25,000 postal workers had been quarantined by early June, according to the National Association of Letter Carriers.